 Rotorazer Dust Collection

-A good dust collection system built into power tools can help decrease cleanup time, which is very important to our experts.
+A good dust collection system built into power tools can help decrease cleanup time, which is very important to me.
 The Rotorazer Compact Circular Saw comes with a dust extraction system that will work while you go, clearing a path for your line of vision.
 The dust collection system will also reduce the amount of debris you breathe into your lungs, making it safe for long-term use .

 A proper dust collection system also minimizes the chances of dust getting lodged in small nooks and crannies, and building up over time.